jacksonet00/demo-stack/v2/README.md

 - Before trying to throw my project up on Heroku, I'm spending my time figuring out Docker a bit more and understanding the right way to contain this thing.
 Once I understand Docker it will be much easier to follow deploy instructions.

 - I think what I need to do is create a Dockerfile for both the database and the app.
 Then create a local.yml and production.yml for docker-compose to use.
 Inside of these there will be build scripts which point to the respective Dockerfile for both the server and database services.
 Reference github-leaderboard for a good example.

+- I have docker setup very nicely now.
+Should be easy to deploy.
+I'll do that tomorrow, I've already stayed up til 1.
+I got lost in the code...